 <head> <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script> </head>

-Microsoft also hosts jQuery and this CDN is used in the below head section of the web page:
+Microsoft also hosts jQuery and this CDN is used below:

 <head> <script src="http://ajax.aspnetcdn.com/ajax/jQuery/jquery-3.2.1.min.js"></script> </head>